Neuroevolution in Games: State of the Art and Open Challenges: Role of neuroevolution

 Finally, there has been work on developing architectures for neural networks that can be evolved to play any of a large number of games.
-One example is Togelius and Schmidhuber's neural networks for learning to play any of a series of discrete 2D games from a space defined in a simple game description language~\cite{togelius2008experiment}.
-More recently, and impressively, Hausknecht et al evolved neural networks of different types to play original Atari 2600 games using the Atari Learning Environment~\cite{TCIAIG13-mhauskn,hausknecht:gecco12}.
+One example is Togelius and Schmidhuber's neural networks for learning to play any of a series of discrete 2D games from a space defined in a simple game description language~\cite{togelius2008experiment} (this work later inspired the General Video Game Playing Competition; see Section~\ref{gvgp}).
+More recently, Hausknecht et al. evolved neural networks of different types to play original Atari 2600 games using the Atari Learning Environment~\cite{TCIAIG13-mhauskn,hausknecht:gecco12}.
 The network outputs here were simply mapped to the Atari controller; performance varied greatly between different games, with evolved networks learning to play some games at master levels and many others barely at all.